AbuBakarSiddik4/Corporate_Helper/README.md

 - Company can add devices
 - Company can add deviceslog
 - Company can remove any employee
-- data safty as no other than the compnay can see the data
+- Data safty as no other than the compnay can see the data

 ## Getting Started